aminembarki/CharFunk/readme.md

     CharFunk.isValidName('function');       //true
     CharFunk.isValidName('function',true);  //false - when that second argument is set truthy it means we want to avoid reserved keywords

-    //Replace all the characters that are not letters or digits with an underscore CharFunk.replaceMatches("What will come out?",function(ch) {
+    //Replace all the characters that are not letters or digits or question marks with an underscore CharFunk.replaceMatches("What will come out?",function(ch) {
-      return CharFunk.isLetterOrDigit(ch);
+      return CharFunk.isLetterOrDigit(ch) || ch=='?';
       },"_"); //will return "What_will_come_out_"

+    //Find the position of last uppercase letter in the string CharFunk.lastIndexOf("Новые Известия",CharFunk.isUpperCase); //returns 6

 I cannot guarantee correctness and do not have the necessary Unicode expertise to make more improvements, but now this is on GitHub so anybody can help fix and make improvements.

 Interested in contributing?
 Check out [contributors.md](https://github.com/joelarson4/CharFunk/blob/master/contributors.md) for some details.